vercellone/tfsautoshelve/README.md

 #tfsautoshelve

-##TFS Auto Shelve Extension for Visual Studio 2017
+##TFS Auto Shelve Extension for Visual Studio 2019

  Protect your code by guaranteeing your pending changes are always backed up to the TFS server.

+---
+### v7.0

+Visual Studio 2019 compatible version.

 ---
 ### v6.2